jaefari/swensonhe/README.md

 **Time used for the impelementation: roughly 10 hours, intense work**
 ___

-Of course, the person who reads this documentation is a technical person.
-So I feel free to describe many things. :)

 I have used some concepts and I have solid reasons for each of them that we can talk about. :)
 * First, I usually prevent using ORM, ODM.
 And this project was not an exception.
 I could simply use mongoose, or sequelize or typeORM or...
 But, we have lots to talk about why I prefer not to include them.